Best Approximate Quantum Compiling Problems: Approximate quantum compiling as mathematical optimization

 \begin{remark} In~\cite{khatri2019}, a different metric was used, namely the Hilbert-Schmidt test defined as

 where $\bar{F}(U,V)$ is the fidelity averaged over the Haar distribution.
 Given that $f(V) = \frac{1}{2}\|V - U\|_{\mathrm{F}}^2 = d - \Re \tr[V^\dag U]$, then $\Re \tr[V^\dag U] = d - f(V)$.
 Hence,

 where we have defined the new quantity $\bar{F}_{\mathrm{F}}(U,V)$ as the Frobenius fidelity, which is always lower than the $\bar{F}(U,V)$.
-By minorization arguments, minimizing $f(V)$ has the effect of maximizing the fidelity. \end{remark}
+By minorization arguments, minimizing $f(V)$ has the effect of maximizing the Frobenius fidelity. \end{remark}

 The stepping stones of our work are the papers~\cite{cincio2018,khatri2019}.
 There, the AQCP is approached by a bi-level technique.
-Since $V$ needs to be sought in the space of matrices that can be realized with rotation and CNOT gates, one can solve for $V$ by interleaving an optimization on the structure (at fixed depth), i.e., which gate needs to be implemented where, and an optimization on the rotation angles.
-The first problem (deciding the structure) is combinatorial and non-convex, and the authors propose a meta-heuristic based on simulated-annealing and compactifications, while the second problem (deciding the rotation angles) is continuous and non-convex, and the authors opt for a gradient descent algorithm.
-The authors offer also an algorithm to fix the CNOT structure, more or less arbitrarily, and optimize only for rotation angles, which is more efficient in terms of computation time, but less optimal.
+Since $V$ needs to be sought in the space of matrices that can be realized with rotation and CNOT gates, one can solve for $V$ by interleaving an optimization on the structure (at fixed \cmt{length}), i.e., which gate needs to be implemented where, and an optimization on the rotation angles.
+The first problem (deciding the structure) is combinatorial and non-convex, and \cmt{\cite{cincio2018,khatri2019}} propose a meta-heuristic based on simulated-annealing and compactifications, while the second problem (deciding the rotation angles) is continuous and non-convex, and \cmt{\cite{cincio2018,khatri2019} include} a gradient descent algorithm. \cmt{\cite{cincio2018,khatri2019}} also offer an algorithm to fix the CNOT structure, more or less arbitrarily, and optimize only for rotation angles, which is more efficient in terms of computation time, but less optimal.

 Despite the encouraging results, key challenges in these works remain.
 First, optimizing the structure via simulated-annealing is far from optimal and it can be very time consuming.
 But most importantly it is physics-agnostic, therefore one may wonder if one could do better by using physics.